Azure/fta-cloudarchitecture/docs/reliability.md

 ![Table showing shared responsibility model for Cloud](./images/cloud-responsibility-model.png)

 In this model Microsoft Azure take a large part of the responsibility for reliability for PaaS, but not all.
-Architects need to clearly understand what the customer's responsibilities are in this model.
-For example:

-#### Customers' responsibilities include:
+Customers also have responsibilities in this model.
+To help meet these responsibilities architects should:

-* Understanding service level agreements (SLAs) and _failure modes_
+* Become familiar with Azure SLAs and the _failure modes_ of each service that is deployed
-* Understanding [Azure subscription and service limits, quotas, and constraints]
+* Review [Azure subscription and service limits, quotas, and constraints]
-* Enabling appropriate availability and recovery features
+* Enable the availability and recovery features that are appropriate to business requirements
-* Avoiding single points of failure
+* Avoid designing in single points of failure
-* Understanding _composite uptime_
+* Calculate the _composite uptime_ of the solution
-* Following best practices for each service
+* Follow best practices for each Azure service
-* Employing [cloud design patterns] for resilience and availability
+* Employ [cloud design patterns] for resilience and availability
-* Keeping Azure software libraries up to date, including frameworks and client SDKs
+* Keep Azure software libraries up to date, including frameworks and client SDKs

 ## High availability, business continuity & disaster recovery